Healthy Homes Assessment Bluff Hill

 Draught Stopping Bluff Hill

-If a draft can be felt through gaps that are too large or holes the area needs to be closed.
+If a draught could be felt from unreasonable gaps or holes the area requirements to be closed.

-What are unjustifiable gaps or holes?
+What are unreasonable gaps or holes?

 Find the complete specifications for the Healthy Homes draught stopping requirements.